-To send a text message alert, you will first need to know the "Text Message Gateway" for the cell phone service providers for your agents, or for anyone that you would like to receive a notification.
+To send a text message alert, you will first need to know the "Text Message Gateway" for the cell phone service providers for your users, or for anyone that you would like to receive a notification

 You can easily find that by using Google.